 The most recent meeting of this working group was on Wednesday 24th October 2018.
 Officers provided an update on the progress of the project, and sought feedback on concept design options for the park.
-Minutes of the meeting and a copy of the presentation given to the working group was circulated.
+Minutes of the meeting and a copy of the presentation given to the working group are enclosed.

-Proposed by Alderman Girvan Seconded by Alderman Ball and agreed that the minutes of the V36 Urban Sports Park Stakeholder Working Group meeting of 24 October 2018 be approved.
+RECOMMENDATION: that the minutes of the V36 Urban Sports Park Stakeholder Working Group meeting of 24 October 2018 be approved.